What is a Wide Area Network?

 What is the primary purpose of a Wide Area Network (WAN)?

-WANs connect multiple local area networks (LANs) over large distances, enabling efficient communication and resource sharing across cities, countries, or continents.
+The primary purpose of a WAN is to connect multiple local area networks (LANs) over large geographical areas, enabling efficient communication and resource sharing across different locations.

 How does a WAN differ from a LAN?